[CHRONOLOGY] 1978: Give Yourself To Gravity

 Ref: p389 – “7… Swindells’ album Fresh Blood, featuring both this and ‘Turn It On, Turn It Off’, is released later in the year.”
 Steve Swindells was another member of the Hawkwind diaspora who managed to get on The Old Grey Whistle Test.
 He appeared on the 6 December 1980 programme playing ‘Don't Wait On The Stairs’ and ‘Fresh Blood’.

 Ref: p396 – “And in October comes the second and third of the Weird Tapes… the latter consisting of live tracks from Watchfield 75 and Stonehenge 77…” The consensus of opinion is that the tracks labelled as being from Stonehenge are actually from other dates on the June 77 Quark tour.

 Ref: p396 – “Calvert… and his ever-evolving activities crop up in Pye’s article, with their ex-singer noted to be writing a novel about the vagaries of the music business called Hype.”
 Calvert also recorded the album of the book in 1980, although it wasn't released until 1982.

-Another oddball project that Calvert was involved with in 1980 was helping Barney Bubbles and Nik Turner to record Ersatz, an album released in 1982 credited to The Imperial Pompadours.
-Calvert sings on manic versions of ‘Brand New Cadillac’ and 'I'm A King Bee', and contributes German-accented readings from Hitler's Mein Kampf on the side-long sound collage ‘Insolence Across The Nation’, back once again in Captain Lockheed territory.
+Another oddball project that Calvert was involved in around this time was helping Barney Bubbles and Nik Turner to record Ersatz, an album released in 1982 credited to The Imperial Pompadours.
+Calvert sings on manic versions of ‘Brand New Cadillac’ and 'I'm A King Bee', and contributes German-accented readings parodying Hitler's Mein Kampf on the side-long sound collage ‘Insolence Across The Nation’, back once again in Captain Lockheed territory.